Flurry Remote Config FAQ¶

 When should I create multiple Parameter Groups?¶

-What happens if device does not match any Variants setup?¶
+What happens if the device does not match any Variants setup?¶

-Based on audience criteria for Variants, server will evaluate whether the device matches one or more Variants.
-For matches, the corresponding Parameter values are returned to device.
+Based on audience criteria for Variants, Flurry will evaluate whether the device matches one or more Variants.
+For matches, the corresponding Parameter values are returned to the device.
 In case criteria is not a match, then no values are returned.
-In this case, use the app defaults.
+In this case, it uses the app defaults.

 Is there a way to check how config setup is affecting my app metrics?¶

-Are there any restrictions on how I can use Flurry Remote Config product in my apps?¶
+Are there any restrictions on how I can use the Flurry Remote Config product in my apps?¶

 Yes, you have to adhere to Apple App Store and Google Play Store policies.